-The City's Affordable Housing Strategy aims to encourage, stimulate and increase the supply and range of affordable housing options to meet the needs of our residents, at all income levels and stages of life.
+The City's Affordable Housing Strategy (PDF) aims to encourage, stimulate and increase the supply and range of affordable housing options to meet the needs of our residents, at all income levels and stages of life.

-Understanding the City's Role in Affordable Housing
+The City's Role in Affordable Housing

 The County of Simcoe is the designated service manager for the City under the Housing Services Act, 2011.
 The County is responsible for planning, funding and managing social housing programs and homelessness services.
 The City can encourage and facilitate the provisions of affordable housing through initiatives, programs and policies; however, the City does not provide or manage housing.